Reflects Australian immigration law as at 1 September 2018.

 What should I do if the relationship has ended and there has been family violence?

-First, you will need to advise the Department of Immigration that your relationship has ended and that you have experienced family violence.
+First, you will need to advise the Department that your relationship has ended and that you have experienced family violence.
 In many cases where an applicant makes a claim of family violence, the Department might still require you to provide further evidence that your relationship was genuine and continuing before the breakdown.
-Once the Department is satisfied that your relationship was genuine they will then assess your claim of family violence.
+Once the Department is satisfied that your relationship was genuine, they will assess your claim of family violence.
 There is no requirement for you to show that your relationship ended because of the family violence.

-You can show that you have experienced family violence using either ‘judicial evidence’ or ‘non-judicial evidence’.
+You can show that you have experienced family violence using either ‘judicial evidence’ or ‘non-judicial evidence.’
 You do not need both.

 What is judicial evidence?